Pregnancy, Birth, and #COVID19

 Breastfeeding and Postpartum

 See Part 1 of our #COVID19 blog series for a deeper look at breastfeeding.
-The WHO, CDC, UNICEF, ACOG and ABM all recommend that COVID-19 positive parents who choose to breastfeed should be encouraged to initiate and continue breastfeeding.
+The WHO, CDC, UNICEF, ACOG AAP and ABM all recommend that COVID-19 positive parents who choose to breastfeed should be encouraged to initiate and continue breastfeeding.
 Many hospitals are instituting policies of separate isolation quarantine for birth parents and babies when the birth parent tests positive for COVID-19.
-When talking to your provider, it’s important to know that both the WHO and CDC recommend
+We have a list of helpful questions and phrases to use when talking to your provider.
+It’s important to know that both the WHO and CDC recommend

 Any decision about whether to room-in or separately isolate birth parent and newborn must be made with the parent’s informed consent, taking into account the individual circumstances.
+UPDATE 5/19/2020: DoD COVID-19 Practice Management Guide states: "To reduce the risk of post-natal transmission from mother to infant, the CDC and American Academy of Pediatrics recommends consideration of temporarily separating a symptomatic PUI or COVID-19 positive mothers from her infant (e.g. separate rooms).
+In the absence of more definitive data, this decision should reflect an individualized risk - benefit consideration for the mother and infant, cognizant of the potential for delayed maternal-child bonding and impaired breastfeeding.
+This will require an additional healthy (non-infected) adult to care for the infant while separated from mother."
 UPDATE 4/1/2020: DoD COVID-19 Practice Management Guide affirms that it is the parent's decision whether to separate or co-locate with a newborn immediately postpartum.

 Any birth parent who is positive for COVID-19 must wear a mask and wash hands frequently before and during caring for their baby.
+UPDATE 5/19/2020: DoD Covid-19 Practice Management Guide affirms previous statements for protective measures to prevent infection transmission.
 UPDATE 4/1/2020: DoD COVID-19 Practice Management Guide affirms that mask and handwashing hygiene should be followed to minimize the risk of exposure to the infant.

 Breastmilk is the optimum nutrition for human babies, and a parent’s choice to breastfeed should be supported.
+UPDATE 5/19/2020: DoD COVID-19 Practice Management Guide affirms breastfeeding and human milk is optimal feeding method and should be supported for all patients who desire.
 UPDATE 4/1/2020: DoD COVID-19 Practice Management Guide affirms that breastfeeding and providing human milk is the optimal infant feeding method for COVID-19 patients.

 Ensure proper milk handling & storage